Jtalk/home/deploy/jtalk-me/README.md

 Some useful options:

 ```
-ui.deployment.image.version = <version of the docker image to deploy, defaults to latest>
-api.deployment.image.version = <version of the docker image to deploy, defaults to latest>
-database.migration.image.version = <version of the docker image to deploy, defaults to latest>
-database.backup.image.version = <version of the docker image to deploy, defaults to latest>

 domains = <a list of domains the app is served on>
 basePath = <a base path prefix for the app, if not served at the root of the domain>
 api.basePath = <a base path prefix for the API, defaults to /api on the same domain>